-- A droopy eyelid is a rare but non-serious side-effect of Botox injections.
+- A droopy eyelid is a rare side-effect of Botox injections.

-- There are treatments available to minimize eyelid “droop” if it happens to you.
+- There are treatments available to minimize eyelid “droop” when it happens.

-Botox is a modern miracle.
+Botox is seen by many as a modern miracle.
 With a quick injection routine every three to four months, you can stave off eye and forehead wrinkles for years.
-The procedure is simple and fast, and the effects are nearly instantaneous.
+The procedure itself is simple and fast, while the effects are nearly instantaneous.

 It’s no wonder that Botox is one of the most popular cosmetic procedures in top clinics around the world.

-But Botox isn’t without potential problems and side-effects.
-One rare and unfortunate side-effect is a drooping eyelid, or “eyelid ptosis” as doctors call it.
+However, Botox isn’t without its potential problems and side-effects.
+One rare and unfortunate side-effect is a drooping eyelid.

 A drooping, hooded eyelid causes the face to look asymmetrical.
-Ptosis can be quite unsettling, but thankfully the condition is self-correcting and non-permanent.
+Ptosis can be quite unsettling, but thankfully the condition is not permanent and fades over time.

 Unfortunately, doctors don’t have 100% control over where that toxin goes once it’s been injected into your skin.
 On rare occasions, it will migrate through the dermis to a muscle above the eye called the levator palpebrae.

 This muscle controls the raising and lowering of your eyelid.
 You can think of the levator palpebrae muscle like a garage-door opener for each of your eyes: when the muscle contracts back and away from the front of your face, your upper eyelids are pulled open.

 Unfortunately, if just a little bit of that botulinum toxin comes in contact with one of your levator palpebrae muscles, you’re going to find it impossible to open your eye all the way.
 This effect is the dreaded eyelid droop.